Margaret Homestead 2013

 Merle Reuser holding a clump of pioneer daffodils

 Now this does not look very unusual to people who can distinguish a daffodil from a tulip, but this daffodil is very special.
-Of all the daffodils that I grow, the larger yellow trumpeted ones do not rebloom for as many years as many others, particularly the Mediterranean types, jonquills and hybrid narcissus.
-But this little beauty multiplies and doubles, Merle says, until the single daffodil becomes sixteen daffofils in the fourth year!
+Of all the daffodils that I grow, the larger yellow trumpeted ones do not rebloom for as many years as many others, particularly the Mediterranean types, Jonquills and hybrid narcissus.
+But this little beauty multiplies and doubles, Merle says, until the single daffodil becomes sixteen daffodils in the fourth year!

 After Ceddy’s Second Pond Rescue